Faroe Islands Itinerary Suggestions for 3-9 Days (+Map & Practical Tips)

 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 Check it out!

 So, this is our Faroe Islands itinerary and suggestions for a shorter vacation.
-I realize that planning a self-drive trip to the Faroe Islands can look really overwhelming at first, so if you have any questions, please also check our practical guide to the Faroe Islands.
+I realize that planning a self-drive trip to the Faroe Islands can look really overwhelming.
+If you have any questions, please also check our practical guide to the Faroe Islands.

 READ ALSO: Faroe Islands Hotels & Tips for Where to Stay